muratkeremozcan/appsyncmasterclass-backend/README.md

 ## 2 Design the GraphQL schema

-[2] Create the file [schema.api.gaphql](./schema.api.graphql).
-(Take a look at the notes there).
+[2] Create the file [schema.api.graphql](./schema.api.graphql).
 It is very much like a TS file with types.

 Identify and implement the schema; Queries, Mutations, types and interfaces that will be used in the system.

 Use interface to solidify the common properties between types (MyProfile vs OtherProfile).

 ## 3 Configure Cognito User Pool

 _(3.0)_ Before the GraphQL schema can be deployed, we need to create a AWS Cognito User Pool and associate it with our AppSync API configuration.
 This is done under `resources` section of [serverless.yml](./serverless.yml):

 ```yml
 resources: